JobJott/frontend-repo/CodeExplanation.md

 -1.
 Mainboard(contains the codes for the mainboard(actionbuttons folder, jobpipeline, JobTrackerSectionOne)) -2.
 Sidedash(contains the sidedash data and icons)
 -3.
-Styles(contains the two main css file(Dashboard, Mainboard).css)
+Styles(contains the two main css file(Dashboard, Mainboard).css) -->
+ ignore this format changed